 If you’re after something a little enchanting:

 Wendy Whiteley Gardens: The most magical garden in Sydney is arguably Wendy Whiteley’s.
-Jump on a train at Circular Quay, hop off at Milsons Point Station, take a few left and right turns and you’re there.
+Jump on a train at Circular Quay (Just 1km from Pier One), hop off at Milsons Point Station, take a few left and right turns and you’re there.
 Wendy created the garden while she was grieving the loss of her late husband, famous Australian painter Brett Whiteley.
 The garden is heavenly.
 Pack a picnic basket and explore the curving pathways and hidden sculptures.
-If you’ve got a book, settle in at one of the benches under a leafy canopy and forget you’re in the city at all.
+If you’ve got a good book, settle in at one of the benches under a leafy canopy and forget you’re in the city at all.

 If you’re after a taste of colonial heritage Sydney: